anildwarepo/aml-cli-v2-r/README.md

 ## ADLS Gen2 integration with R script using AML Compute Instance and AML CLI V2

+Currently there is limited support for R script to integrate with ADLS Gen2 storage using MSI.
+This is an interim approach till MSI support is natively added to AML Compute Instance and Read/Write support for ADLS Gen2 in AML CLI 2.0.

 ### With AML CLI V2

 This section shows how we can use R script to read/write files from ADLS Gen2.
-Currently there is limited support for R script to integrate with ADLS Gen2 storage using MSI.
-This is the interim approach till MSI support is natively added to AML Compute Instance and Read/Write support for ADLS Gen2 in AML CLI 2.0.
+Here the R script uses Service Principal and uses AzureStor R package to integrate with ADLS Gen2.
+We will use AML CLI V2.0 to submit R script as jobs to AML Compute Cluster.

 #### Prerequisites